 Looking for a program to teach your child to read?
 This All About Reading review features a great multi-modal learning program for literacy development.

 My youngest daughter is the first of my children to not learn how to read entirely on her own.
 She’s in first grade, and while she can read and write a number of words, she isn’t a fluent reader.
 I was excited when Timberdoodle offered me the opportunity to review the All About Reading level 1 curriculum.
-This curriculum is part of their kindergarten curriculum kit, but it was a great fit for my (young) first grader.

 All About Reading Review – Level 1 Reading Curriculum